Notebook of Avon Reah Smith-Ryan, 1942-1945

 part of all.

 to beat.
-Ore surroundings are really delightful and its
+Our surroundings are really delightful and its

-easy to picture the pleasant life led by the occupant of
+easy to picture the pleasant life led by the occupants of

-these houses under the [[? ?]] when Singapore
+these houses under the conditions prevailing when Singapore

-present for instance - well built and very warm appearance,
+present for instance - well built and very modern in appearance,

-louvre windows which open on room, almost entirely electric fittings
+louvre windows which open a room almost entirely, electric fittings

-L.a. is force comd. - Lt Col. Baker is CD. of Ad. party &
+R.A. is Force Comd. - Lt Col. Oakes is CO. of AIF. party &

-also 2 1/c Force.
+also 2 I/c Force.
 He asked me to go away with him &

 I was keen to go but rec'd a firm set back by the

 IIIB which is bottom of the scale.
-Lt one or his
+The one or two

 friends I've made here are going away.
 Capt Gordon